+Our impairment calculations contain uncertainties as they require management to make assumptions and apply judgment to qualitative factors as well as estimate future cash flows by forecasting financial performance.
 Our policy is to conduct impairment testing based on our most current business plans, which reflect anticipated changes in the economy and the retail industry.
 Should significant changes in our overall business strategy, future results or economic events cause us to adjust our projected cash flows, future estimates of fair value may not support the carrying amount of these assets.
 If actual results prove inconsistent with our assumptions and judgments, we could be exposed to an impairment charge.